All by Myself: Celine Dion version

 The most notable cover version of "All by Myself" was recorded by Canadian singer Celine Dion in 1996.
-It was the fourth (or third, depending on the country) hit single from her fourth English-language studio album, Falling into You.
-Produced by David Foster at Compass Point Studios in The Bahamas, it was released on December 9, 1996, in the United Kingdom and on March 11, 1997, in the United States.
+It was the fourth (or third, depending on the country) hit single from her fourth English-language studio album, Falling into You (1996).
+Produced by David Foster at Compass Point Studios in the Bahamas, it was released on December 9, 1996, in the United Kingdom and on March 11, 1997, in the United States.
+Selected editions of the album and the single include a Spanish version of the song titled "Sola Otra Vez".

 The single became one of Dion's biggest hits in the United States, reaching number one on the Hot Adult Contemporary Tracks (for three weeks) and the Latin Pop Airplay (two weeks).
 It peaked at number four on the Billboard Hot 100 (number seven on the Billboard Hot 100 Airplay and number five on the Hot 100 Singles Sales).
-It was also a top 10 hit in France, United Kingdom, Wallonia in Belgium and the Republic of Ireland.
+It was also a top 10 hit in France, United Kingdom, Wallonia in Belgium and on the Irish Singles Chart.
 In Canada, "All by Myself" was released as a promotional single only, hitting number one on the Adult Contemporary Chart.
-"All by Myself" was certified gold in the US (500,000), and silver in the UK (200,000) and France (165,000).
+"All by Myself" was certified gold in the US (500,000) and in the UK (400,000) and silver in France (125,000).

 During an interview on Watch What Happens Live with Andy Cohen, Dion revealed that the famous high note (F5) leading into the key change had not been planned but David Foster surprised her with it when she appeared for recording.
 When Dion asked why the surprise, Foster told her that if she couldn't sing it, other singers would, which prompted Dion to prove to Foster that she could sing it.

 Critical reception

 Dion's cover received positive reviews from most music critics.
 Bill Lamb from About.com placed it at number nine in their ranking of "Top 10 Celine Dion Songs".
-Entertainment Weekly editor Chuck Eddy said, "But only in her desolate cover of Eric Carmen's All by Myself does she truly crash through the glass ceiling of passion".
+Entertainment Weekly editor Chuck Eddy said, "But only in her desolate cover of Eric Carmen's 'All by Myself' does she truly crash through the glass ceiling of passion".
 Pip Ellwood-Hughes from Entertainment Focus called it "incredible" and "one of the best recorded vocals ever captured."
 He added that "listening to Dion reach the highs she does on that song is magical and it sends goosebumps down your spine look (sic) nothing else can."
 Dave Sholin from the Gavin Report commented, "Demand by both programmers and the public for this rendition of Eric Carmen's 1976 smash made it the obvious choice to be the third single lifted off Celine's multi-platinum and Grammy-nominated album, Falling into You".
+Kevin Courtney from Irish Times said, "It's probably a good thing that Celine is all by herself people in the room with her might have their eardrums shattered by her climactic, over the top delivery."